Cross building is compiling a library or executable for a platform other than the one on which the compiler is running.

 $ conan install . --profile /path/to/win_to_rpi --build missing

-If you have your project building automated with conan you can then just call
+If you have automated your project build with conan you can then just call

 conan build to crossbuild your project too: